d3x0r/STFRPhysics/README.md

  - quat - short for 'quaternion'.
  - quats - plural of `quaternion`.
  - lnQuat - short for 'quaternion in natural log mapping'  (lnQuats for plural); may also be said as 'log-quaternion' or 'Log Quat'.
- - dlnQuat - short for 'dual log-quaternion'; this adds a separate x/y/z coordinate that represents the translation/location of the quaternion; this point is the 'origin' of any child frames (more later).
+ - dlnQuat - short for 'dual log-quaternion'; this adds a separate x/y/z coordinate that represents the translation/location of the quaternion; this point is the 'origin' of any child frames (more later) (not fully implemented; linear translations and rotations are really separate dimensions).
- - Quat - the type `class Quat`.

-## Frame Computation Using Dual Log-Quaternions
+## Frame Computation Using Log-Quaternions

 I've come to relearn much about the quaternions and complex numbers especially with applications to rotation.
 Quaternions have a natural logarithm function, and the natural log quaternion has an exponential function.

 Although natural log means, for multiplication of scalars that `exp(ln(A)+ln(B))=A+B`, and this is as much true here, the actual operation of rotation is actually a cross product, and not multiplication, hence `exp(ln(Q) ⨯ ln(P)) = Q⨯P`.
-And although this system does become additive, it only applies for virtual object rotations (in a full time step), and velocity/acceleration.
+And although this system does become additive, it only applies for virtual object rotations (in a full time step), and acceleration or torque.
-A difference or differential does give the shortest path between two rates of rotation; and can compare relatively the similarity of two rotations, which can be used to synchronize rotation.
-The ability to rotate in any direction is often constrained by physical limitations, such as a rocket's engine is on a certain rigid point, and the thrust direction varies with the rotation of the rocket itself; so knowing when/how to apply a trust in order to get to the target spin is different than knowing spin differential.
+A difference or differential does give the shortest path between two rates of rotation; and one can compare relatively the similarity of two rotations, which can be used to synchronize rotation.
+The ability to rotate in any direction is often constrained by physical limitations, such as a rocket's engine is on a certain rigid point, and the thrust direction varies with the rotation of the rocket itself; so requires knowing when/how to apply a trust in order to get to the target spin is different than knowing spin differential.

 ### Hypothetical failure case